 - The records of inspections and maintenance are available on site or presented as part of the selection process.

 Electrical safety checklist

-Speak with the owner to assess the electrical safety of the rides.
+Speak with the ride operator to assess the electrical safety of the rides.

-Safety issues that should be discussed with the owner include:
+Safety issues that should be discussed with the ride operator include: